Simha (film): Reception

 Upon release, the film opened to mostly positive reviews from audience as well as critics.
 Sify noted "Simha is out and out a formulaic movie.
 The urge of director Boyapati Srinu can be clearly felt in the theatre when he showed Balakrishna in an extraordinary manner."
 Rediff gave a two star rating saying "One knows what to expect from a Balakrishna film and Simha is a perfect example of that: a true mainstream entertainer catering to the masses with high-voltage action, overdose of violence and the mandatory songs.
 Balakrishna has put in a restrained performance."
 The Times of India stated "Balakrishna is back in his element as a fiery doctor and does a good job.
 Nayantara delivers a knock-out performance.
 While Sneha has no role to play, Namitha exudes enough oomph.
 Even baddies like Sai kumar, Aditya Menon and Kota Srinivas Rao put in a decent performance".

 Box office

 Simha collected more than ₹31.48 crore distributor share and became highest grossing Telugu film of the year.
 The film ran for 50 days in 338 centers and 100 days in 92 centres.
-The film's satellite rights were sold off at 5 crore.